Skip to content

 • linux/arm64: ARM64 processors (Apple Silicon, AWS Graviton, etc.)

-Docker automatically selects the correct image for your platform:
+Docker automatically selects the correct architecture when pulling from the manifest:

 docker buildx create --use